Kirk Cousins: 2024

 On March 13, 2024, Cousins signed a four-year, $180 million contract with the Atlanta Falcons.
-A day after his signing became official, reports began to surface that the Falcons were suspected to have tampered with Cousins, which prompted the league to penalize the Falcons after an investigation.
-On April 25, 2024, the Falcons drafted quarterback Michael Penix Jr. with their first-round selection (eighth overall) in the 2024 NFL draft.
+The day after his signing became official, reports began to surface that the Falcons were suspected to have tampered with Cousins, which prompted the league to penalize the Falcons after an investigation.
+On April 25, the Falcons drafted quarterback Michael Penix Jr. with their first-round selection (eighth overall) in the 2024 NFL draft.
 The Falcons did not notify Cousins or his agent of the decision until they were on the clock with their pick.

-Cousins made his Falcons debut on September 8 against the Pittsburgh Steelers, completing 16-of-26 passes for 155 yards with one touchdown and two interceptions, including a costly interception late in the fourth quarter as the Falcons were shutout in the second half, losing 18–10.
-The following week against the Eagles on Monday Night Football, Cousins went 20-of-29 for 241 yards and two touchdowns.
-With under two minutes left and no timeouts, he mounted a game-winning, 70-yard touchdown drive as the Falcons won 22–21.
-After averaging just under 220 passing yards through his first four games, Cousins threw for a career-high and a Falcons franchise record 509 yards in Week 5, surpassing the previous record of 503 yards set by Matt Ryan, and completed four touchdown passes in a 36–30 overtime victory against the Buccaneers.
-In Week 8, Cousins threw for 276 yards and four touchdowns in a 31–26 win over the Tampa Bay Buccaneers, earning NFC Offensive Player of the Week.
+Cousins made his Falcons debut in the season-opening 18–10 loss to the Steelers, completing 16-of-26 passes for 155 yards, a touchdown, and two interceptions.
+In the next game against the Eagles on Monday Night Football, Cousins threw for 241 yards and two touchdowns.
+With under two minutes left and no timeouts, he mounted a game-winning, 70-yard touchdown drive as the Falcons narrowly won on the road 22–21.
+After averaging just under 220 passing yards through his first four games, Cousins completed 42-of-58 passes for a career-high and a Falcons franchise record 509 yards and four touchdowns during a Week 5 36–30 overtime victory over the Buccaneers, surpassing the previous record of 503 yards set by Matt Ryan.